sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

-The transform step, as per the P4 model, see [P416 Language Specification](https://p4.org/p4-spec/docs/P4-16-v1.2.2.html), is executed based on a set of **match/action** tables which are traversed sequencly by the P4 parser.
+The transform step, as per the P4 model, see [P416 Language Specification](https://p4.org/p4-spec/docs/P4-16-v1.2.2.html), is executed based on a set of **match/action** tables which are traversed sequentially by the P4 parser.

+> [!NOTE] A P4 program defines a packet-processing pipeline, but the rules
+> within each table are inserted by the control plane.
+When a rule matches a
+> packet, its action is invoked with parameters supplied by the control plane as
+> part of the rule.

 The following are the example applicable tables.

 ##### Table ACL1